 The content inside the bootcamp I did not find to be the best, either.
 We only had 2 days of learning React which is close to 100% of what you’ll be doing in many front end jobs.
 Then, the entire second half of my bootcamp was working on projects that I could have done on my own.
 That being said, the immersion and being surrounded by other learners is hard to put a price on.
 But is it worth $20k or more?
 Only you can decide.

 I read that you got the holy grail for developers: 100% remote with your SF salary!
-Do you have any tips for programmers who want this option?
-Where are you planning to nomad?
+Do you have any tips on how to get a remote developer job?

 Yeah!
 I just got to Belgrade, Serbia right now which is a very under-rated place (low prices, great people and centralized in the Balkans for traveling).
 My situation was a bit unique because I had a lot of leverage in my team - we had a lot of different products that required domain knowledge - so there was a strong incentive to keep me.